Meet the 46 Urban Leaders that make up the Classes of 2016 & 2017

 Rana is a Project Manager who has been managing and delivering construction and development projects for the past twelve years across various cities in the Middle East region; mainly in Beirut, Dubai, and Doha.
 Her experience to date has been predominantly with the multinational consultancy firm AECOM (and previously Davis Langdon), and her most recent tenure was at their Qatar office working on projects for clients in leading oil and gas companies.
 Rana has recently decided to relocate back to her homeland Lebanon and will be focusing on pursuing an Executive Masters in Cities at LSE while potentially exploring new career opportunities.
 In her own time, Rana has worked extensively in the non-profit sustainability field.
 In the past few years she has been an active member of the interest groups created by the Qatar Green Building Council, where she worked with local universities on raising the new generation’s awareness about the environmental aspect of sustainability in new buildings and development projects.
 Rana holds academic qualifications in Civil Engineering (American University of Beirut, Lebanon), Project Management (American University of Beirut, Lebanon), and Sustainable Development (SOAS, London).

-Tsugumi Harada is founder and director of Kukuru Management and Partners LTD, an independent consultancy, acting as a coach and management advisor to small innovative enterprises from Asia that have prospects of expanding operational footprints in Europe and beyond.
-Transforming ideas into lean and scaleable practices, its impact focused approach in drawing synergies cross-border, cross-function, and cross-culture enables clients to accelerate growth and change within their organisation.
-With degrees in architecture and civil engineering from Waseda University, Tsugumi has over 14 years of experience in Tokyo and in London as a technology professional for the top-tier financial sector.
-Designing operational resiliency into banking platforms, delivering projects of both local and global scales, she was a solutions architect, specialising in European market integrations and regulatory initiatives.
 During the last three years of Tsugumi’s tenure she was the EMEA head of technology risk and incident management team for Morgan Stanley’s Fixed Income franchise.
-In 2014, her passion in education and youth empowerment has led to completion of a certificate course in Coaching at University of Cambridge ICE.
-Since then, she is actively involved in mentoring young people through charities of her choice including the Queen’s Young Leaders Program
+In 2014, her passion in education and youth outreach has led to completion of a certificate course in Coaching at University of Cambridge ICE.
+Since then, she is actively involved in mentoring young people through charities of her choice including the Queen’s Young Leaders Program.

 Anupma is the Senior Urban Development Specialist in the Pacific Department of the Asian Development Bank in Manila, Philippines, where she has worked for the past thirteen years leading design and administration teams that deliver inclusive and resilient urban and water projects.
 Anupma has extensive experience in health and social development and strives to ensure projects are equitable, inclusive, and demand-driven.
 She has also conducted due diligence on more than fifty urban infrastructure projects, where she provided support on resettlement and indigenous peoples issues.
 To date, Anupma has nearly twenty years’ experience in international development and has worked across different sectors and regions, including the Greater Mekong Sub-region, Southeast Asia, South Asia, and East Asia.
 Previously, she was the Practice Lead and Senior Director for Gender and Social Inclusion at the Millennium Challenge Corporation in Washington, DC.
 Anupma holds a PhD in Social Policy and an MSc in Development Studies (Social Policy and Administration) from LSE, and a double BA in Economics and Anthropology (High Honours) from Brandeis University (Waltham, MA, USA).